 - Cooling Rack

 I assume that you’ll already have most of these items in your kitchen.
 But if you don’t, I’ve linked you to a few helpful items on Amazon.
+I am an Amazon associate, so I do earn a small commission on affiliate links.
+However, I am not paid to promote these items.
+I simply enjoy using them on a day-to-day basis.

 As an amateur baker, I like to keep things as simple as possible.
-I find visuals just as helpful as the instructions themselves, so here’s my step-by-step guide with pictures to make simple peasant bread.
+I find visuals just as helpful as the instructions themselves, so here’s my step-by-step guide with pictures to make simple no-knead peasant bread.

 In a large bowl, stir yeast, salt, and sugar into the warm water until all the grains dissolve.